Vikramaditya: Shalivahana-Vikramaditya rivalry

 Many legends, particularly Jain legends, associate Vikramaditya with Shalivahana of Pratishthana (another legendary king).
 In some he is defeated by Shalivahana, who begins the Shalivahana era; in others, he is an ancestor of Shalivahana.
 A few legends call the king of Pratishthana "Vikramaditya".
 Political rivalry between the kings is sometimes extended to language, with Vikramaditya supporting Sanskrit and Shalivahana supporting Prakrit.

-In the Kalakacharya-Kathanaka, Vikramaditya's father Gardabhilla abducted the sister of Kalaka (a Jain acharya).
+In the Kalakacharya-Kathanaka, Vikramaditya's father Gardabhilla abducted the sister of Kalaka (a Śvetāmbara Jain acharya).
 At Kalaka's insistence, the Shakas invaded Ujjain and made Gardabhilla their prisoner.
 Vikramaditya later arrived from Pratishthana, defeated the Shakas, and began the Vikrama Samvat era to commemorate his victory.
 According to Alain Daniélou, the Vikramaditya in this legend refers to a Satavahana king.

 Other Jain texts contain variations of a legend about Vikramaditya's defeat at the hands of the king of Pratishthana, known as Satavahana or Shalivahana.
 This theme is found in Jina-Prabhasuri's Kalpa-Pradipa, Rajashekhara's Prabandha-Kosha and Salivahana-Charitra, a Marathi work.
 According to the legend, Satavahana was the child of the Nāga (serpent) chief Shesha and a Brahmin widow who lived in the home of a potter.
 His name, Satavahana, was derived from satani (give) and vahana (a means of transport) because he sculpted elephants, horses and other means of transport with clay and gave them to other children.
 Vikramaditya perceived omens that his killer had been born.
 He sent his vetala to find the child; the vetala traced Satavahana in Pratishthana, and Vikramaditya led an army there.
 With Nāga magic, Satavahana converted his clay figures of horses, elephants and soldiers into a real army.
 He defeated Vikramaditya (who fled to Ujjain), began his own era, and became a Jain.
 There are several variations of this legend: Vikramaditya is killed by Satavahana's arrow in battle; he marries Satavahana's daughter and they have a son (known as Vikramasena or Vikrama-charitra), or Satavahana is the son of Manorama, wife of a bodyguard of the king of Pratishthana.